project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

     selection = [wr.tools.select2dict(column='family', condition='@==0')]
     df['is_alone'] = wr.tools.correlate_selection(df, selection=selection, action=1, default_action=0, column_name='is_alone')

-Finally we ensure each of our new features are appropriately ``typed`` as a category.
+Finally we ensure each of the new features are appropriately ``typed`` as a category.
 We also want to ensure the change to catagory runs after the newly created columns so we add the parameter ``intent_order`` with a value of one.